4.9-Stars

 Here are some additional tips for testing hard-wired smoke alarms and interconnected alarms:

 • Test your smoke alarms at night.
-This is when you are most likely to be asleep and unable to hear a malfunctioning smoke alarm.
+This is when you are most likely asleep and unable to hear a malfunctioning smoke alarm.

 • Teach your children how to test and maintain smoke alarms.
-This is a crucial fire safety skill they should learn at a young age.
+This crucial fire safety skill should be learned at a young age.

 • Have a fire escape plan.
 In the event of a fire, you should have a plan for how you and your family will escape from your home.